 At some point in your career, usually, sooner than later, you will need to write a grant proposal to ensure yourself a paid research position.

 This list is based on NhET members knowledge and may not be complete.
 If you know more and you would like to share your information with the community, please leave a comment on this post.
-We are also working on a follow-up post on grants from other parts of the world: suggestions are more than welcome.
+Also if you notice links not working properly, leave us a comment about them, please.

 Let’s start.
 (Alphabetical order)